 The entire commercial transportation industry is getting more advanced capabilities because of the growth in processing power, Riordan said.
-And in 2019, the biggest development in video telematics is the deeper integration of machine vision.
+And in recent years, the biggest development in video telematics is the deeper integration of machine vision.

 “That’s definitely an important trend, allowing for things like stop sign detection or the determination of a driver’s head position, drowsy driving, seat belt use and even customer service verification,” Riordan said.
 “All of these things are enabled by machine vision and artificial intelligence applied to video telematics.”

-In 2019, an increase in MV + AI capabilities is enhancing solution depth and flexibility, Riordan added.
+An increase in MV+AI capabilities is enhancing solution depth and flexibility, Riordan added.
 “Fleet managers are putting more of an onus on protecting their fleets, and they’re faced with increasing pressure to use technology to be cost competitive and differentiate themselves from their competitors,” Riordan said.
 “They’re using video telematics strategically for these two reasons.”